Design Lessons & Trends, Marketing & Branding Advice

 • Is there a mentoring or continuing education program?

-• Do the firm have a commitment to diversity?
+• Does the firm have a commitment to diversity?

-• Do you offer catered lunches, family events, fun outings or incentives?
+• Do you offer catered lunches, family events, fun outings, or other incentives?

 • Are you a dog-friendly office?